BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 There are several ways of exiting the opening menu.
 F7 will exit to basic, leave the TURBO DOS active and perform an autoboot (see section 11.0 for information on the autoboot feature).
 F8 will exit to basic and turn off all of SUPER SNAPSHOTS features making it invisible.
 This means that TURBO DOS is turned off and all subsequent loads and saves will be at normalspeed.
 The DELETE key will take you to basic, leave TURBO DOS active, but will not perform an autoboot.

 ## 3.0 MAKING A BACKUP
-The archiver portion of SUPER SNAPSHOT (accessed as option 1 in the SU&SYSTEM MENU) is the most effective memory capture utility on the market (domestic or foreign).
+The archiver portion of SUPER SNAPSHOT (accessed as option 1 in the SUB-SYSTEM MENU) is the most effective memory capture utility on the market (domestic or foreign).
 It will produce a working copy of any program that is entirely memory resident.
 Even many programs that load in files after the program has begun can be successfully backed up.

 ### 3.1 LIMITATIONS
 There are some programs that cannot be copied 100%.
 These programs include ones that are dongle (key) protected; do a protection check after the program has loaded and started and programs that use the drive's memory for protection or for alternate communication routines.